A sample of giant radio sources from the NVGRC catalog: Redshifts and radio power

 \subsection{Radio loudness}

-Relativistic jets, formed by extracting the rotational energy of supermassive black holes by a magnetic field and supported by accreting matter, are such effective emitters of radio synchrotron photons that their presence distinguishes AGN into the class of radio loud AGN.
-Now the classification of AGNs as jetted and non-jetted has become synonymous with the designation of radio loud and radio quiet AGNs~\citep{2019NatAs...3..387P}.
+Relativistic jets, formed through the extraction of rotational energy from supermassive black holes via magnetic fields and sustained by accreting matter, are highly efficient emitters of radio synchrotron photons.
+Their presence distinguishes active galactic nuclei (AGN) as members of the radio-loud class.
+Today, the classification of AGNs into jetted and non-jetted categories has become synonymous with the designation of radio-loud and radio-quiet AGNs~\citep{2019NatAs...3..387P}.

-To determine radio loudness, we used the approach proposed in the work~\cite{2002AJ....124.2364I}.
-Here we use the ratio $R_r$ of the radio to optical flux density (without the K-correction) calculated by the formula from~\cite{2002AJ....124.2364I}:
+To determine radio loudness, we adopted the approach proposed by~\citet{2002AJ....124.2364I}.
+Specifically, we use the ratio $R_r$ of radio to optical flux density (without applying a K-correction), calculated according to the formula:

-where m$_r$ is the de-reddened magnitude in the r-band; t$_N$ is the NVSS flux density expressed in the magnitude of the AB-system by the formula:
+where $m_r$ is the de-reddened magnitude in the $r$-band, and $t_N$ is the NVSS flux density expressed in AB magnitudes using: